 Group Therapy

-Why would I do group therapy?
+Why would I attend group therapy?

 Group therapy offers a unique opportunity for deep personal growth and insight.
 Group work offers a place of relational support, as well as a depth and breadth of healing and therapeutic potential due to the assembly of unique voices and perspectives which make up each group.